rogerz74/COVID-19-Case-Tracker/README.md

 # How to Run this Project

-In the project directory, you can run:
+All the files must be downloaded initially.
+Then in the project directory, you can run:

 ### `npm start`